antononcube/SystemModeling/Projects/War-modeling/README.md

-**Remark:** The modeling know-how and software framework developed for the ["Coronavirus propagation dynamics"](https://github.com/antononcube/SystemModeling/tree/master/Projects/Coronavirus-propagation-dynamics) simulations can be applied and utilized for SD models for WGD.
+**Remark:** The modeling know-how and software framework developed for the ["Coronavirus propagation dynamics"](https://github.com/antononcube/SystemModeling/tree/master/Projects/Coronavirus-propagation-dynamics) simulations can be applied and utilized for SD models for WM.

 -------